Beat Corona Home Workout

 Beat Corona Home Workout Part 1:

-2: Walking in place – 1-minute x 10 sets.
+2: Walking in place – 1 minute OR 10 repetitions.
 Long term readers of this site will know all about my love of walking in place as an exercise.
 Much like simply standing up straight, it is one of the easiest things we can all do to maintain a reasonable amount of fitness.
 The thing to remember is, it is not STROLLING in place, it is not WANDERING in place.
 Walk like you mean it!
 LIFT your arms, LIFT your knees (waist height is fine – the lady in the image is going for it a little TOO much!), get a rhythm going!
 Walking in place is the first exercise in a number of the programs in our SHOP and I bet that you find it more difficult than you imagine!

 Beat Corona Home Workout Part 2:

 3. Bridge – 15 repetitions – 10 Second hold.
 You’ll recognise this exercise too, and the easiest way to make sure you get the most out of it is to think of it as a “Hip Raise, Butt Squeeze”.
 Do both of those things and you’re doing the exercise correctly.

 HERE is a really good article on the Bridge exercise.

 Just a few of the benefits of this exercise:

 - Improves posture

 - Calms the mind and helps relieve stress

 - Boosts mood, reduces anxiety and fatigue